 The Fiscal Officer of the SCWDB must tag all non-consumable property with a value of \$300.00 or more.
-Notification must be given to the SCWDB in a timely manner when such property is purchased.
-While not required, bids should be obtained on all property to be tagged and copies kept by the Contractor (this is simply best practice and not something the SCWDB will monitor).
+Notification must be given to the SCWDB in a timely manner when such property is purchased by service providers.
+While not required, bids should be obtained on all property and copies kept by the Contractor).

-When purchasing multiples of the same items, if the total price is over \$5,000, the same rules apply as if it were a single item; three bids must be procured with the lowest honored (if not, justification must be documented as to why not).
+When purchasing multiples of the same items, if the total price is over \$5,000, the same rules apply as if it were a single item; three bids must be procured with the lowest honored (if not, justification must be documented).
 Approval must be obtained from the SCWDB Executive Director prior to purchase.